technicalgardener/auto-mouse-clicker/README.md

 - pynput library

 ### Acknowledgements
-My inspiration for this app was from AutoClicker by mousetool, however I have neither seen nor used any of their code in the creation of this app.
-My goal was to use the knowledge I have gained of python and recently the tkinter and pynput libraries to create an original, similar looking app.
+My inspiration for this app was from AutoClicker by mousetool.